 Some oils should be diluted with a carrier oil such as fractionated coconut oil, grape seed, or olive oil.
 Many can be applied NEAT to the skin, meaning applied without a carrier.
 They are great for full body massage or spot treatments of problem areas.

 If using multiple oils, it’s better to layer them one at a time rather than spreading them all at once.
 Also, essential oils are most effective in small quantities repeated often.

-Essential oils can also be used as dietary supplements supporting a variety of healthy conditions.
-Some essential oils have powerful antioxidant properties while others help support healthy inflammatory response in cells.
+Essential oils can also be used to support a variety of healthy conditions.
+Some essential oils have powerful cleansing properties while others help support healthy balancing response in the body system.
 Many essential oils are generally regarded as being safe for dietary use, but some oils should not be taken internally.
 Do not use any essential oil product internally that does not have the appropriate dietary supplement facts on its label.

-Essential oils can also be used in cooking, though you will need significantly less of dōTERRA CPTG essential oils in your recipes than commercial, food grade flavor oils.
+Essential oils can also be used in cooking, though you will need significantly less essential oils in your recipes than commercial, food grade flavor oils.
 For example, one drop of peppermint oil is equivalent to 28 bags of peppermint tea.

 Quick Yoga Tip: Try adding Lemon oil to your water to help eliminate toxins from your body.

 Using essential oils can be both profoundly simple and life changing at the same time.
 Working with someone who has used essential oils before will help first-time users have a more beneficial and enjoyable experience.
 A large amount of information is readily available for those desiring to increase their knowledge of essential oil applications.
 Visit our Teacher Directory to find a Yoga Instructor near you who is experienced using essential oils.

 Be sure to use only 100% pure therapeutic-grade essential oils and follow all label warnings and instructions.